Not All Sports Drinks Are Created Equal: How Electrolytes and Carbs Fuel Smarter Hydration

 What if the problem isn’t your conditioning... but your fueling strategy?

-At Zero Point One Physical Therapy, a performance physical therapy clinic in NoMad NYC, we work with active adults and athletes who train hard—and often hit frustrating plateaus they can’t quite explain.
+At Zero Point One Physical Therapy in NoMad NYC, we work with active adults and athletes who train hard—and often hit frustrating plateaus they can’t quite explain.
 One of the most overlooked reasons?
 Poor hydration and under-fueling during sessions.

 The Science Behind Dual-Carb Hydration